RashadHagen/Microsoft-Entra-ID-Implement-Management-Groups/README.md

 <div style="text-align:center;">
-  <span style="font-family: Arial, sans-serif; font-size: 16px;"><b>Click: The toggle to “Yes” below the username of the Global Administrator  OR  User Access Administrator in the section: Access management for Azure resources.</b></span>
+  <span style="font-family: Arial, sans-serif; font-size: 16px;"><b>In the section: Access management for Azure resources, Click: The toggle to “Yes” below the username of the Global Administrator  OR  User Access Administrator you want to manage access privileges.</b></span>
 <br/><br/>